tc39/proposal-measure/README.md

 a.with({ fractionDigits: 4 }).toString(); // "123.4560"
 ```

-Notice that "upgrading" the precision of a Measurement essentially appends trailing zeroes to the number.
+Notice that "upgrading" the precision of an Amount appends trailing zeroes to the number.

 Here's an example with units: